List of medical schools in Canada

 This list of medical schools in Canada includes major academic institutions that award the Doctor of Medicine (M.D.) degree, which is required to become a physician or a surgeon in Canada.
 M.D. granting medical schools are jointly accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS) and the U.S. Liaison Committee on Medical Education.
-There are 17 accredited medical schools in Canada.
+There are 18 medical schools in Canada; 17 with full accreditation and one with preliminary accreditation.